On the $\sigma_{k}$-Nirenberg problem: Introduction

 \begin{remark} If $K \in C^{2,\alpha}(\SSphere^n)$, $0 < \alpha < 1$, and $\mcO$ is an open subset of $C^{4,\alpha}(\SSphere^n)$ which contains all positive solutions to \eqref{yq} and whose elements $v$ are positive and satisfy $\lambda(A_{g_v}) \in \Gamma_k$, then

 Here the degree is as defined in \cite{Li89-CPDE}.
 See Theorem \ref{Thm:dff}. \end{remark}

-We note that the existence and compactness of solutions for the $\sigma_k$-Yamabe problem on compact manifolds not conformally equivalent to the round sphere was proved for $k = 2$ and $n = 4$ by Chang, Gursky and Yang \cite{CGY02-AnnM}, for locally conformally flat manifolds and all $k$'s by Li and Li \cite{LiLi03}, for $k > n/2$ by Gursky and Viaclovsky \cite{GV07} and for $k = n/2$ by Li and Nguyen \cite{LiNgPoorMan}.
-For related works, see also \cite{GeWang06, GW03-JRAM, GurskyViaclovsky04-AiM, STW07, TW09} and the references therein.
+We note that the existence and compactness of solutions for the $\sigma_k$-Yamabe problem on compact manifolds not conformally equivalent to the round sphere was proved for $k = 2$ and $n = 4$ by Chang, Gursky and Yang \cite{CGY02-AnnM}, for locally conformally flat manifolds and all $k$'s Li and Li \cite{LiLi03} (the existence part was also proved independently by Guan and Wang \cite{GW03-JRAM}), for $k > n/2$ by Gursky and Viaclovsky \cite{GV07} and for $k = n/2$ by Li and Nguyen \cite{LiNgPoorMan}.
+For related works, see also \cite{GeWang06, GurskyViaclovsky04-AiM, STW07, TW09} and the references therein.

 Our proof of Theorem \ref{main'} follows closely the strategy used in Li \cite{Li95-JDE}, Chang and Yang \cite{ChangYang91-Duke}, and Chang, Han and Yang \cite{CHY11-CVPDE} with some twists.
 To begin with, by a result of Li and Nguyen \cite{LiNgPoorMan} for $k \geq n/2$, in a hypothetical situation where \eqref{uniform estimate} is violated, one has at most a single isolated blow-up point.
 More precisely, if $\{v_i\}$ is a sequence of solutions to \eqref{yq} with $\max v_i \rightarrow \infty$, then there exist points $p_i$ with $v_i(p_i) = \max v_i$, some $\delta_i \rightarrow 0^+$ and some constant $C > 0$ independent of $i$ such that